 As seen earlier, it is apparent that buyers tend to choose their enterprise application solution irrespective of their implementation partner.
 Clearly, it is very important that implementation partners are seen to have strong expertise in the particular solution chosen and to have close links with the software product vendor.

-This closeness between solution vendor and services partner will become even more important in the future.
+This will remain equally important in the future.

 Exhibit V-15 shows the perceived profile of importance to potential buyers of the services provider being an implementation partner of the software product vendor.